by Chris Carlsson

 Within two days, the Committee of Safety had organized 4,000 members into a “Pick-Handle Brigade” which dissuaded rioting whites from burning the Pacific Mail docks, though the mob set fire to a nearby lumber mill, and attacked those who tried to control the blaze.
 A fierce battle with dozens of police charges finally managed to route the rioters, leaving four dead, and fourteen wounded.
 Smaller riots and fires took place in other parts of the city.
 The Pick-Handle Brigade suppressed the violence and three days later, the California governor telegraphed the U.S. Secretary of the Navy that the danger had passed.

-One member of the Pick-Handle Brigade was an Irishman named Dennis Kearney.
+One member of the Pick-Handle Brigade was an Irishman named Denis Kearney.

 He was known from regular appearances at the Sunday meetings of the Lyceum for Self-Culture.
 Andrew Saxton, in The Indispensable Enemy, describes Kearney: